Luthier Kurt Gisclair stands at his workbench, gripping a thin wooden panel between his thumb and index finger.

 “I love beginning that process with a new client,” he says of working together to craft an instrument that fits their style and personality.
 “It’s really a collaboration, and it is so rewarding to watch them play the finished instrument for the first time.”

 It’s rewarding for clients too.
-Scott Keifer, a guitarist from New Mexico, describes the initial experience playing his new Gisclair guitar, a small-body Venetian cutaway with a slotted headstock, as “a joy.”
+Scott Kiefer, a guitarist residing in Ocean Shores, Washington, describes the initial experience playing his new Gisclair guitar, a small-body Venetian cutaway with a slotted headstock, as “a joy.”
 The instrument is crafted from spruce and koa, a Hawaiian wood prized for its warm tone and beautiful appearance.

-“It’s drool-worthy to look at,” Keifer says, “but the performance exceeds the beauty.
+“It’s drool-worthy to look at,” Kiefer says, “but the performance exceeds the beauty.
 It’s incredibly responsive, with a wonderful open voice that’s lush but somehow still precise.”